 - Identify and address information needs, including mapping; identification and assessment of natural, historic and cultural, recreational, and infrastructure assets; evaluation of storm surge and related coastal threats and ecosystem benefits; economic benefits information, and; other technical and scientific information necessary to complete a review regarding the suitability and feasibility of a national recreation area designation

-- Review design and implementation concepts and develop draft legislation, including a recommended governing structure for the public-private partnership to maximize the benefits of the LSCNRA ro the local region.
+- Review design and implementation concepts and develop draft legislation, including a recommended governing structure for the partnership to maximize the benefits of the LSCNRA to the local region.